-The new proprietary ultra-pure alginate foams developed by NovaMatrix, are flexible and pliable, yet can be engineered to provide structural integrity, and tensile strength if required.
-Unlike other foams, alginate foams are biocompatible, do not exhibit handling brittleness, and can be manufactured without the need for expensive equipment, and processes such as freeze drying.
-Endotoxin levels are low, and the foam may be sterilized using common sterilization techniques.
+FMC – NovaMatrix are opening several patents for ultra-pure alginate foams developed by NovaMatrix for customers use and development.
+These foams can be flexible and pliable, yet can be engineered to provide structural integrity and tensile strength if required.
+Unlike other foams, alginate foams using ultrapure PRONOVA alginates can be formulated to be biocompatible, do not exhibit handling brittleness, and could be manufactured without the need for expensive equipment, and processes such as freeze drying.
+PRONOVA alginate would allow for low endotoxin levels and the foam may be sterilized using common sterilization techniques.